How Do Bail Hearings Work?

 The Best Defense in Philadelphia

-Since you can’t meet with your attorney before a bail hearing it’s important you hire one that you can trust.
-If you need a criminal defense attorney in the Philadelphia PA area contact Brennan Law Offices today.
+Since you can’t meet with your attorney before a bail hearing you must hire one that you can trust.
+If you need a criminal defense attorney in the Philly area contact Brennan Law Offices today.
 As one of the top law firms in the area, we will fight tirelessly to ensure you receive a bail that is reasonable and affordable.